 Many network operators accept these disadvantages when they want to design their network for 10 Gigabit Ethernet.
 This is the first Ethernet standard that actively uses all four wire pairs of the cable for signal transmission, and this pushes UTP technology to its limits.

 10 Gigabit Ethernet can be transmitted at 500 MHz with Class EA copper cabling and Category 6A components.
 Unshielded technology is also specified for this, but its advantages are dwindling.
-To ensure that the signal of one twisted pair does not influence the neighboring one, unshielded category 6A cables have a larger diameter for round cables, but this also makes them buckier and heavier to handle – easier to handle are much more bend-friendly flat cables, which we also use in our PATCHBOX®, what offers many advantages.
+To ensure that the signal of one twisted pair does not influence the neighboring one, unshielded category 6A cables have a larger diameter for round cables, but this also makes them bulkier and heavier to handle – easier to handle and much more bend-friendly are flat ethernet cables, which we also use in our PATCHBOX.

 This allows unshielded cables to achieve the same cross-sections as shielded cables.
 This has an effect on the patch level: Here, category 6A-U/UTP installations require larger distances than before.
 In addition, the cables are no longer necessarily less expensive than shielded cables.